Ashling Murphy’s partner ‘will never get to marry soulmate’ as killer jailed

 “We were totally disturbed by Puska’s demeanour,” she said, adding that he appeared to smirk and smile during evidence.

-She said that Puska was a “predator who was not known to her”, and told the court that Ashling Murphy “did not teach his children and did not report them to Tusla for neglect”.
+Amy Murphy also refuted rumours and said that Puska was a “predator who was not known to her”.

-She said that in the wake of her sister’s murder, deliveries for her arrived and still lie unopened on her bed.
+“(Ashling Murphy) never taught his children and did not report them to Tusla for neglect.
+These false narratives are both hurtful and damaging.
+This was a random unprovoked attack.”

-In a victim impact statement read out in court by a detective garda, Mrs Murphy said her “heart broke the moment I heard the bad news Ashling was murdered”.
+In a victim impact statement read out in court by Sergeant Lucy McLoughlin, Mrs Murphy said her “heart broke the moment I heard the bad news Ashling was murdered”.

 “There is such a void in our home,” she said.